envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/finish.md

 Congratulations!
-You have successfully translated an NGINX configuration file to Envoy Proxy.
+You have successfully translated a NGINX configuration file to Envoy Proxy.

 In this scenario you learned how to: